MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-v3-as-skill.md

 # Convert a JavaScript v3 bot to a skill

 Converting an existing v3 bot to a skill takes just a few steps.
-It allows other bots to access the v3 bot, while allowing users to still access the v3 bot, and can be less risky than migrating the v3 bot to the v3 SDK.
+It allows other bots to access the v3 bot, while allowing users to still access the v3 bot.
+This can be less work than migrating the v3 bot to the v3 SDK.
 Any v4 bot designed to do so can consume a skill.

 The skill consumer and skill use the Bot Connector service to communicate with each other.
 The consumer and skill can be implemented in different languages, such as .NET and JavaScript.
+See [about skills](../skills-conceptual.md) for more information.

 This article describes how to convert 3 sample JavaScript v3 bots to skills and also how to create a v4 skill consumer that can access these skills.